google/fscrypt/CONTRIBUTING.md

 ```

 Otherwise, you can use the `make test-setup`/`make test-teardown` commands to
-create/destory a test filesystem for running integration tests.
+create/destroy a test filesystem for running integration tests.
 By default, a
-filesystem will be created (then destoryed) at `/tmp/fscrypt-mount` (using an
+filesystem will be created (then destroyed) at `/tmp/fscrypt-mount` (using an
 image file at `/tmp/fscrypt-image`).
 To create/test/destroy a filesystem at a
 custom mountpoint `/foo/bar`, run:
 ```bash